CS-GSI/Controllino-CMP/README.md

 			Example:		Sender to controllino:	ASD99H3	(Set Digital 00 and 01 to High) controllino to Sender:	ASD99H3	(Set Digital 00 and 01 to High) Also compare to examples above

+VSANND(DD)	Set Analog (Number)  - Maxi Automation Only!
+			NN : 	'00' to '1'		(CONTROLLINO_AO0 to CONTROLLINO_AO1)
+					'99' Special Character
+					Applys D to all analog outputs
+			 D 	: 	0-255 whew 0 = 0V/0mA and 255 = 10V/20mA
+					See Controlino documentation for information on current output https://www.controllino.biz/tutorials/#1539865917778-d865e233-cd45
+					On my Controllino Maxi Automation the 0 ohm resistors were missing.

 VSENND			Set Error
 			Set Error has no purpose